d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 For elegance of implementation we use a modular API inspired in its structure by [PyTorch Lightning](https://www.pytorchlightning.ai/).
-Later on, we will introduce a more concise implementation, taking advantage of bells and whistles of deep learning frameworks while sharing same overall structure as what follows below.
+Later on, we will introduce a more concise implementation, taking advantage of bells and whistles of deep learning frameworks while retaining the structure of what follows below.

 ```{.python .input}
 %matplotlib inline